 A Motion to Waive Filing Fee and Service of Process Fee is a request to not be charged for filing a case or having legal papers delivered.
 Learn about the process and forms to submit.

 You can make a request to the Court asking not to be charged for filing your case or for having the sheriff deliver legal papers.
-This request is called Motion to Waive Filing Fee and Service of Process Fee.
+This request is called Motion, Affidavit, and Order to Waive Filing Fee and Service of Process Fee.
 This request relies on your Financial Affidavit (Form UJS-023), which gives the Judge information about your finances.
 The Judge will use this information to decide if you qualify to have your fees waived.

 You will need to submit three documents: